 |Select the architectures you need for your testing.|

-Now, take the .PFX file along with the .MSIXBUNDLE package file, and copy them to a VM to test on.
-Double-click the .PFX file to install it.
+To install the certificate, double-click the .PFX file to install it.
 Select Local Machine from the first page of the wizard, click Next, enter the password, click Next, select "Place all certificates in the following store", and click Browse.
 Select Trusted Root Certification Authorities and click OK.
 Click Next and then click Finish.